eptecon/NoiseDetector/README.md

 ### Usage

 No software installation is required.
-Just turn on and connect to your WiFi Network.
+Just turn on and connect to your WLAN Network.
 Immediately after connecting, the device starts to send the measured noise level to the cloud service ([GlueLogics](https://github.com/eptecon/gluelogics)) enabling analytics for your working environment, even without invasive notifications.

 ---